x1aoren/AMOTD/README.md

 ## Compatible Servers

 - Bukkit/Spigot/Paper - Full support, recommended to use Paper for best MiniMessage support
+- Folia - Full support with thread-safe implementation, automatically detects and adapts to Folia's regionalized schedulers
 - Velocity - Full support for all features

 ## Usage Instructions